 Where to Place QR Codes

-Want to know what's even cooler?
+And it gets even better.
 You can put QR codes on virtually anything.

-As long as people can see the QR code through the camera app on their phone (currently, the iPhone can scan these with the native camera app), they can get where you want them to go.
+As long as people can see the QR code through their phone camera, they can go where you want them to go and do what you want them to do.

 • Postcards